openrails/openrails/Source/Documentation/Manual/cabs.rst

 A Practical Development Example For a Digital Speedometer
 ---------------------------------------------------------

-Let's suppose you have to create a digital speedometer using a font with size 14.
+Let's suppose you wish to create a digital speedometer using a size 14 font.

 To explain it in *gmax* speak, you must have an object called ``SPEEDOMETER`` in the cab view and it must be comprised of at least one face.